MountainSOLSchool/platform/README.md

 Run the Firebase functions locally with `npm run serve:functions`.

-Interact with the functions in the playground by running `npm run serve:playground`.
-Then a playground app will be available at localhost:8080.
+Run the frontend portal with `npm run serve:portal`.